Skip to content

 When should I use Smart Graph instead of Smart Lookup?

 Use Smart Lookup when you start with a question.
-Use Smart Graph when you want to explore a semantic area visually, see neighboring clusters, and decide where to zoom next.
+Use Smart Graph when you want to explore a semantic area visually, see neighboring clusters, and decide what source set to use next.

 How is Smart Graph different from Obsidian's native graph?

-Obsidian's native graph shows authored links.
-Smart Graph shows semantic neighborhoods, so notes can appear together even when they are not already linked.
+Obsidian's native graph shows links you authored.
+Smart Graph shows notes that appear together by meaning, even when those notes are not already linked.

 What can I do after I find a useful cluster?